K0LIK0/school_project/README.md

   maybe something more...

 also some kind of web site for registering to the game where you will creat your own account.

+and last but not least the phyton part idk what to do here if there will be time probbably some little game or something eysier